ikhlo/ikhlo/README.md

 ### I'm an IT engineer interested in big data, ai and software development, based in Paris. 🇫🇷

-- 💼 I am finishing studies from a Master Degree in Applied Mathematics for Data science with [Institut Polytechnique][ip].
+- 💼 I am working as Reinforcement Learning Engineer at [Air Liquide][work].
-- 🌱 Specialized in Image analysis and classification with Deep Learning and Recommendation systems.
+- 🌱 Like reading about Machine Learning topics and Graph study.
 - ⭐ Hobbies: Mangas, Sports, Self-development and Competition addict 💪.

 ### Contact me: